When Slash first saw Joe Perry’s 1959 Les Paul in the gatefold of Aerosmith’s 1978 Live! Bootleg album, it was lust at first sight.

 One day, Perry’s bandmate Brad Whitford saw Slash posing with the guitar in Guitar Player magazine and brought the photo to Perry’s attention.
 Thus began Perry’s all-out effort to get the guitar back.

-Slash (with Jerry Cantrell of Alice in Chains riding shot-gun) tells the tale behind the guitar in the new guitar documentary, Turn It Up!, and we’ve provided the relevant clip below.
+Slash (with Jerry Cantrell of Alice in Chains riding shotgun) tells the tale behind the guitar in the guitar documentary, Turn It Up!, and we’ve provided the relevant clip above.
 Take a look.

 (As some of you may know, Joe related this story on Conan O’Brien’s show a few years back.
 We’ve included that clip below as well.)